 Financial assets are derecognized when the rights to receive cash flows from the investments expire or the rights has been transferred to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a 'pass-through' arrangement.
-Also, financial assets are derecognized if the Company has transferred substantially all the risks and rewards of the asset, or has neither transferred nor retained substantially all the risks and rewards of the asset.
+Also, financial assets are derecognized if the Company has transferred substantially all the risks and rewards of the asset, or has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.

-3.4.
-Financial liabilities
+3.4 Financial liabilities